elichen/rapid_engineering/rapid-engineering-with-ai.md

 ## From "Vibe Coding" to **Rapid Engineering**

 Like architects who design buildings, not construct them:
-- The speed and cost of coding → 0
+- The effort and cost of coding → 0
 - Engineering decisions remain critical

 **We're not writing less code, we're making more decisions**